wesgarbee/austincodingacademy.com/hire/darwin-risser.md

 jobtitle: Front-End Web Developer

 location: Austin, TX
-blurb: 'Front-end web developer with graphic design skills and a professional background in education.
-Looking for opportunities with room for a highly motivated developer to grow.'
+blurb: "Front-end web developer with graphic design skills and a professional background in education.
+Looking for opportunities with room for a highly motivated developer to grow."

 skills:
-  - Javascript
+  - JavaScript
   - React
   - Node.js
   - Redux